Majdos/Triedna-socialna-siet/README.md

 Student social network is platform for students where they can share news, socialize and collaborate.

+Original idea was to integrate school's canteen, edupage and social network into one service.
+After graduation from high school I discontinued the project.

 <img src="index_page.png">

-## Motivation

-Original idea was to integrate school's canteen, edupage and social network into one service.
-I managed to implement only the social network part, because I didn't have enough time to implement reliable web scraper, which would parse data from canteen and edupage.

 ## Features